Edit this wiki page Follow

 For further details: Silk Spectre

 When writer Alan Moore began work on the classic Watchmen series in the 1980's, he wanted to use characters DC had acquired from Charlton Comics to tell the story.
 He needed a female character for the team and considered a former Charlton heroine named Nightshade, but found her character boring and turned towards Phantom Lady (who had once been owned by Charlton) instead.
 Ultimately DC nixed the idea of using former Charlton characters, forcing Moore to create alternate versions of those characters for the Watchmen.
-Phantom Lady became Silk Spectre, who wore a revealing yellow costume very similar to that of Phantom Lady.
+Phantom Lady became Silk Spectre, who wore a revealing yellow costume patterned after Phantom Lady's DC costume.
 But as with the other Watchmen characters, Silk Spectre's origin and personality became uniquely her own.

 This edit will also create new pages on Comic Vine for: